 This evolution is largely driven by future of work trends.
 Increasingly, companies are finding they no longer need a single office, in one location, with a single desk per employee.
 The rise of AI and automation software means humans increasingly focus on tasks only they can do: thinking creatively and interacting with other humans.
 These tasks are not performed by sitting at a desk for 9 hours a day, but rather in a variety of activity-based spaces that are designed to maximize different types of productivity: focused work, formal discussions, brainstorming sessions, relaxation, informal conversations, etc. Our clients are increasingly looking for solutions that allow their teams to make the most of their talents across a variety of spaces and locations and aren’t constricted by leases or coworking quirks.

 So, yes, we want to be your office.
 But we also understand that, as your work changes, so does your understanding of what an office is, including where you need it and when.
 We’re designing and redesigning our spaces to accommodate these longer stays.
 Each office includes single-person desks, phone booths and meeting rooms, storage space, a wet pantry, and lounge areas.
 They have been designed for productivity, but also emotional well being, with an emphasis on natural light and that Breather aesthetic you love and trust.
-If you want to see a brand new Breather office, you can stop by our new space at 900 Broadway in New York.
+See our brand new Breather offices here.